-- Redefining the objectives with respect to time, resources and changing requirements
+Redefining the objectives concerning time, resources and changing requirements

-Mind Mapping is successfully used as a tool to support project management by many companies worldwide including British Petroleum, Boeing, Xerox, Oracle, IBM.
-An interesting example of the use of mind mapping was a project in Boeing aircraft plant.
-Project manager decided to change complex quality procedures manual into a giant mind map.
-It was claimed that in this case mind mapping used as an integral tool in the identification of a quality repair projects allowed for the cost of program implementation to be almost 10 times lower than predicted.
-Within a month project team identified more than 500 projects around quality repair, which contributed to massive money savings.
+Mind Mapping is successfully used to support project management by many companies worldwide, including British Petroleum, Boeing, Xerox, Oracle, and IBM.
+An interesting example of mind mapping was a project in the Boeing aircraft plant.
+The project manager changed the complex quality procedures manual into a giant mind map.
+It was claimed that in this case, mind mapping used as an integral tool in identifying quality repair projects allowed the cost of program implementation to be almost 10 times lower than predicted.
+Within a month, the project team identified more than 500 quality repair projects, contributing to massive money savings.

-Their main criticism of mind mapping technique in project management is that as a non- linear method it does not provide sufficient control over the time spend on tasks.
-Another criticism is that it simplifies project analysis to insufficient level.
-Not acting in response to all the needs of the project manager mind mapping rather complements other, more specialised tools that are available to the project manager.
-When using mind mapping one should always be mindful of the chosen management methodology and they should follow its rules.
-Skillful integration of mind mapping techniques in project management and the adoption of this approach by the whole project team is inevitable for it to be successful.
+Their main criticism of the mind mapping technique in project management is that, as a non-linear method, it does not provide sufficient control over the time spent on tasks.
+Another criticism is that it simplifies project analysis to an insufficient level.
+Not acting in response to the project manager’s needs, mind mapping rather complements other, more specialised tools available to the project manager.
+When using mind mapping, one should always be mindful of the chosen management methodology, and they should follow its rules.
+Skilful integration of mind mapping techniques in project management and adopting this approach by the whole project team is inevitable for success.

 Use it or not?

 Mind Mapping is an effective tool for supporting project management.
-It works best where there is a needed for multilateral analysis of issues and creative thinking of the whole team.
-Mind mapping supports the process of communicating complex issues and facilitates the storage of information.
-Despite some limitations in the use mind mapping proved its value as a tool to fully illustrate the complexity of the project in all its dimensions.
+It works best where there is a need for multilateral analysis of issues and creative thinking of the whole team.
+Mind mapping endorses the process of communicating complex issues and facilitates information storage.
+Despite some limitations in its use, mind mapping proved its value as a tool to fully illustrate the project’s complexity in all its dimensions.